leonccao/OnlineJudge-Solutions/Leetcode/README.md

 1. **[RE]** `nums[i * col + j]` when you calculate the index of `matrix[i][j]` in 1-D array.

+## 331. Verify Preorder Serialization of a Binary Tree (Medium)

+Simulate the process by a stack or one integer.

+Notice that the tree maybe null.

 ## 344. Reverse String

 StringBuilder.reverse().toString()